For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 In a context of deep and ever-accelerating changes, the Group looks to its human capital and the sustainable employability of its employees.
 The growth and continuous development of their skills are among the Group’s major challenges.

-In order to support its employees, the Group focuses on three key areas:
+As such, the Group focuses on three key areas:

 • Creating an environment that encourages learning in order to ensure sustainable employability,